Skip to content

 AI CLIs are terminal tools that act as local coding agents.
 They can read your project, propose changes, write files, and run commands.
 That makes them useful, but also worth starting with carefully.

-This section starts with three tools:
+This section covers four tools:

 • Codex CLI by OpenAI